When it comes to visiting a country, you must remember that you are a guest. And many things that seem "normal" to us might not be so elsewhere.

 "If you are a woman, never touch a monk!
 It is strictly forbidden."

-Yes, but in practice, you are not necessarily aware of this and the consequences will therefore normally be minimal.
-Conversely, if a monk starts to touch you voluntarily, ladies, be careful... because it is indeed abnormal.
-I am teasing a little but let's say that the latter must normally show restraint towards the female gender.
-This is why when you have certain temples with monks present to make blessings and provide a bracelet on the wrist, the most "rigorous" will not directly put the bracelet on your wrist for you ladies, but will ask an assistant, not a monk, to attach it to you or do it yourself when they attach it on the wrist of men.
+This is why, when you have certain temples with monks present to give blessings and provide a bracelet on the wrist, the more "rigorous" ones will not put the bracelet directly on your wrist for you ladies, but will ask an assistant, not a monk, to tie it on you or do it yourself when they tie it on the wrist of men.

 “Don’t throw your trash on the ground.
 A cigarette butt thrown on the ground can result in a fine of 2000 THB.
 Be very careful in Bangkok because the most corrupt police in Thailand are there and they like to watch for farangs and follow them until they commit an offence.
 Then they come after you.”

-This makes sense., same thing in France, the streets are not a trash can.
-And even if sometimes, especially in the evening, the streets tend to be littered with piles of trash near street restaurants (before being picked up at night), that's no reason to have a minimum of respect.
-From there to saying that you are downright followed to jump on the "mean disgusting farangs", don't push it either... (and the most rotten police officers, to use the words of the original author, are not only found in Bangkok).
+This makes sense.The same applies in France; the streets are not a garbage dump.
+And even if sometimes, especially in the evening, the streets tend to be littered with piles of rubbish near street food stalls (before being collected at night), that's no reason to have a minimum of respect.

 Bonuses

-Here we enter the realm of law (which I would have to write an entire article about), but given recent events (2019), it is preferable to talk about it and issue a warning:
+This is where we enter the realm of the law (which I should write an entire article about), but given recent events, it's best to talk about it and issue a warning:

-DO NOT TAKE ELECTRONIC CIGARETTE, a French woman recently paid the price in tasting Thai prisons, enough to vaccinate her forever against this country, for lack of having informed herself in advance (it is however displayed in many public places).
+DO NOT TAKE ELECTRONIC CIGARETTE, a French woman recently paid the price in tasting Thai prisons, enough to vaccinate her against this country forever, for lack of having informed herself beforehand (and then she didn't want to keep a low profile…).

-Generally speaking, smoking is frowned upon and prohibited in many public places, including beaches, if you can, refrain, it's a good opportunity to try to quit 😉
+In general, smoking is frowned upon, not widespread, and especially prohibited in many public places, including beaches.
+If you can, refrain from smoking; it's a good opportunity to try to quit or at least cut down 😉

 There you have it, opinions, your reactions, I'm all ears!
 Don't hesitate to comment!